-Meg's is currently the Deputy Director-General, ACT Education & Training Directorate.
-Meg Brighton has an extensive background in Government, business and organisational improvement, strategy development, budget management and stakeholder consultation in both Canada and Australia.
-Meg has led a number of crossgovernment initiatives and business improvement strategies in regard to funding, ICT and workers' compensation.
+Meg is currently the Deputy Director-General, ACT Education & Training Directorate.
+Meg has an extensive background in Government, business and organisational improvement, strategy development, budget management and stakeholder consultation in both Canada and Australia.
+Meg has led a number of cross-government initiatives and business improvement strategies in regard to funding, ICT and workers' compensation.
 Prior to returning to Canberra in 2009, Meg held senior positions at Work Cover NSW and WorkSafeBC in Canada, and was a part-time lecturer at the British Columbia Institute of Technology.
+Meg is also a member of the Anglican Church Property Trust.